robindeleu/windows2-script/README.md

 ## Installed programs

 Shows the user, the first ten installed programs on the system along with the necessary info.
 And checks if it changed from the last time checked.

-Beware, if you want to compair
+Beware, if you want to compair you must to change the $saveid= , number 1 if for the reference (befor) and number 2 is the difference object (after).

 ```bash
 ------------------------------------------------------